|

 Types Of Wais

-There are different levels of "wais", based on how much one lowers the head.
+There are different levels of wai, based on how much one lowers the head.
 This depends on who we're greeting.
 The more respect we have for the person or the more senior the person is, the more we bend the head.

 These are general guidelines on how much we should bend the head while greeting.
 They form the three basic wais that Thais have used until today: